chaitanyarathod/master/README.md

 ## Bootstrap an unconfigured server

-Bootstrapping puts in the bare minimum to get a system working with other playbooks.
-Essentially it installs superadmins and any related tooling.
-Regular non-bootstrap playbooks should take care of further functionality.
+Bootstrapping puts in the *bare minimum* to get a system working with other playbooks.
+Essentially it installs superadmins and any related initial setup tooling.
+Regular non-bootstrap playbooks should take care of further functionality - bootstrap commands will often also be in the 'common' role, and anything that needs to be present in general should also be in 'common'.
+Bootstrap geerally gets run only once, whereas 'common' is repeated.

-You will need to put the hostname you're bootstrapping into at least the `bootstrap` and `linux`/`windows` group
+You will need to put the hostname you're bootstrapping into at least the `bootstrap` and `linux`/`windows` group in the `inventory` file

 ### Linux